xesnault/TicTacToe/README.md

 ./TicTacToe.exe -join [ip]
 ```

-## Source code
+## Purposes & Source code

 I tried to make the source code easily understandable if someone wants to learn from it, it's a pretty simple project.
+It uses polymorphism and is easily extendable.
+It uses no external library, and basic sockets for the P2P part.